KiraResari/ceal-chronicler-f/Protocol.md

   * Looks like I might be having an issue with the null party ID here
   * Found and fixed that
   * Now this works
+* Next, let's work on making it so that in the location view, characters who are in parties are displayed at the locations of their parties, not at their overridden individual locations
+  * That was surprisingly easy to accomplish
+* With that, the parties are now up and working
+* This is as far as I'm getting with this today
+* And with this, the Ceal Chronicler f, after precisely one year of development, has reached a state that I would consider usable
+  * Since it was a fragmented effort though, let's put it into perspective
+  * The time I spent on this was less than half the time I spent on the AIG migration at work during the last time
+  * It is roughly equal to the time I spend working at my job in a month
+  * And it is roughly equal to the time I spend programming at my job in two months
+  * So although it took me a year to get this far, the current state more likely represents about a month of focused work, or about two months of less focused work

+[Time elapsed so far: 148.5 hours]

 # TODO

-* In the location view, characters who are in parties should be displayed at the locations of their parties, not at their overridden individual locations
+*

 # User Story